-The State Tax Commissioner also is responsible for the valuation of public utility property and all types of property that are to be included in the operating property of a public utility.
-Only real and personal property that is an integral part of the public utility's function as a utility is to be included as operating property and assessed by the Board of Public Works.
+The State Tax Commissioner also is responsible for determining the tentative assessed values of public utility property that is considered operating property of a public utility.
+Only real and personal property that is an integral part of the public utility's function as a utility is to be included as operating property.
+Final assessed values are determined by the Board of Public Works.
+Cell towers constructed on or after July 1, 2019 are also valued by the Board, even when the cell tower is not owned by a public utility.